Sudden Infant Death Syndrome (SIDS)

 Do not use alcohol or drugs.

-The use of certain drugs or substances during and after pregnancy is strongly discouraged.
+The use of certain drugs or substances during and after pregnancy may increase the risk of accidental infant death and SIDS.
 This includes alcohol, marijuana, crack, cocaine, heroin, and others.
-Evidence suggests that the use of these substances may increase the risk of accidental death and SIDS.

 If you have lost a baby to SIDS, remember that not all cases of SIDS can be prevented.
 Following the tips in this HealthLinkBC File can reduce the risks, but the causes of SIDS are still unknown.

 There are people who can help you during the time of your grief.
-Your health care provider or others can help you to find counselling or a parent support group.
+Your health care provider can help you to find counselling or a parent support group.
+You can also call the BC Bereavement Helpline, toll free 1-877-779-2223 or visit www.bcbereavementhelpline.com.